kumuluz/blog.sunesis.si/_posts/2017-12-13-kumuluzee-health-update.markdown

 tags: [KumuluzEE Health, Microprofile-Health, Etcd health check]
 ---

-KumuluzEE Health extension health check set has been expanded with a **EtcdHealthCheck**.
+KumuluzEE Health extension health check set has been expanded with an **EtcdHealthCheck**.

 <!--more-->